 Simple constipation is easy to overcome once the cause is identified.
 The doctor may recommend a nondairy milk substitute in addition to more fiber and liquids.
 To help the stool pass, a glycerin suppository or laxative may be given.
 Some children receive an enema.

-Medications: The doctor may prescribe a lubricant or suppository for your child.
+The doctor may prescribe medication for your child.
 Follow the doctor’s instructions on how and when to use this product.

 Increase fiber in the diet by adding fruits, vegetables, cereals, and grains.

 as advised by the doctor or our staff.

 Special notes to parents

 Learn to recognize your child’s normal bowel pattern.
 Note color, consistency, and frequency of stools.